COP26: the biggest finance greenwash event in history

 The ticket for financial firms to become part of the coalition that will lead the COP26 follow-up is a commitment to “net zero by 2050”, ie. carbon neutrality three decades from now.
 The vagueness of this commitment leaves the door wide open to convenient loopholes, and for corporations to do little or nothing to reduce their carbon emissions for years to come.
 In sum, even if a financial firm continues to invest massively in fossil fuels, it can still be actively included in the UN agenda on private finance and climate change.
 Sadly, the upcoming COP26 looks set to become the biggest finance greenwash event in history.

-The briefing can be downloaded here.
+The English version of the briefing can be downloaded here.